Norman, Oklahoma

-Norman (/ˈnɔrmən/) is the third-largest city in the U.S. state of Oklahoma, with a population of 128,097 as of 2021.
-It is the largest city and the county seat of Cleveland County, and the second-largest city in the Oklahoma City metropolitan area, behind the state capital, Oklahoma City.
-It is 20 miles (32 kilometers) south of OKC.
+Norman (/ˈnɔrmən/) is the third-most populous city in the U.S. state of Oklahoma, with a population of 128,026 as of the 2020 census.
+It is the most populous city in and the county seat of Cleveland County and the second-most populous city in the Oklahoma City Metro Area after the state capital, Oklahoma City, 20 miles (32 kilometers) north of Norman.

-Norman was settled during the Land Run of 1889, which opened the former Unassigned Lands of Indian Territory to American pioneer settlement.
-The city was named in honor of Abner Norman, the area's initial land surveyor, and was formally incorporated on May 13, 1891.
+The city was settled during the Land Run of 1889, which opened the former Unassigned Lands of Indian Territory to American pioneer settlement.
+It was named in honor of Abner Norman, the area's initial land surveyor, and was formally incorporated on May 13, 1891.
 Norman has prominent higher education and related research industries, as it is home to the University of Oklahoma, the largest university in the state, with nearly 32,000 students.
-The university is well known for its sporting events by teams under the banner of the nickname "Sooners," with over 85,000 people routinely attending football games.
+The university is well known for its sporting events by teams under the banner of the nickname "Sooners", with over 85,000 people routinely attending football games.
 The university is home to several museums, including the Fred Jones Jr. Museum of Art, which contains the largest collection of French Impressionist art ever given to an American university, as well as the Sam Noble Oklahoma Museum of Natural History.

-Norman's National Weather Center (NWC) houses a unique collection of university, state, federal, and private sector organizations that work together to improve the understanding of events related to the Earth's atmosphere.
-Norman lies within Tornado Alley, a geographic region where tornadic activity is particularly frequent and intense.
-The Oklahoma City metropolitan area, including Norman, is the world's most tornado-prone area.
-The Storm Prediction Center (SPC), a branch of the National Oceanic and Atmospheric Administration (NOAA), is at the NWC.
-SPC forecasts severe storm and tornado outbreaks nationwide.
-Additionally, research is conducted at the co-located National Severe Storms Laboratory (NSSL), which includes field research and operates various experimental weather radars.
+Norman's National Weather Center houses a unique collection of university, state, federal, and private-sector organizations that work together to improve the understanding of events related to the Earth's atmosphere.
+Norman lies within Tornado Alley, a geographic region colloquially known for frequent and intense tornadic activity.
+The Storm Prediction Center, a branch of the National Oceanic and Atmospheric Administration that delivers forecasts for severe thunderstorms, tornadoes, and other high-impact hazardous weather in the contiguous United States, is located at the National Weather Center.
+Additionally, research is conducted at the co-located National Severe Storms Laboratory, which operates various experimental weather radars and develops innovative tools, applications, and techniques aimed at improving forecasts and warnings of severe weather.